13pgeiser/debian_chromebook_XE303C12/README.md

 ## Installation

-- Download the zip archive and unpack it.
+- Download the latest zip archive from the [releases page](https://github.com/13pgeiser/debian_chromebook_XE303C12/releases) and unpack it.
 - Open a terminal in the depacked folder
 - plug a USB key to hold the debian installation image
 - run _./install.sh_ and select the USB key in the list.